travis-ci/docs-travis-ci-com/user/caching.md

 This could corrupt the cache, or the cache may contain files that are not usable in all jobs using it.
-In this case, we advise you to add a public environment variable name to each job to create a unique cache entry; e.g. add
+In this case, we advise you to add a public environment variable name to each job to create a unique cache entry:

 ```
 CACHE_NAME=JOB1
 ```

-to `.travis.yml`.
+{: data-file=".travis.yml"}

 Note that when considering environment variables, the values must match *exactly*, including spaces.